Kyrie Irving Kyrie Irving

 Irving has incorporated his personal interests into his line of sneakers, partnering with Boston's Concepts for Nike SB and Egyptian-inspired styles; Nickelodeon for a “SpongeBob SquarePants” collection; and the Swoosh for nods to Kobe Bryant's influential Nike Kobe collection.
 Furthermore, Irving has utilized his Nike partnership to honor Native American communities across the U.S. via the Nike N7 initiative, as well as shining light on WNBA athletes the likes of Sue Bird under the “#KeepSueFresh” series of shoes.

 In 2019, Kyrie Irving joined the Brooklyn Nets as point guard.
 Throughout the 2020-21 NBA season, however, the New Jerseyite has focused on scoring, allowing teammate James Harden to “run the floor.”
-With a roster also including Kevin Durant, Joe Harris and Blake Griffin, Irving was well on his way to win his second NBA ring, but he ended up playing just 54 games due to an assortment of reasons.
-Ahead of the 2021-22 season, Irving made headlines for his refusal of the COVID-19 vaccination, which has impeded him to play with his Nets squad.
-The release schedule for the Nike Kyrie 8 – officially the Nike Kyrie Infinity – however, seemingly hasn’t been impacted by the guard’s decision to stay off the hardwood.
-Given how Irving publicly condemned the design of his latest signature basketball sneaker, it’s unclear whether or not the Infinity will be his last effort with the Swoosh.
-Elsewhere, more colorways of his seventh model have emerged.
+With a roster also including Kevin Durant, Joe Harris and Blake Griffin, Irving seemed well on his way to a second NBA title, but a myriad of issues caused him to play just 54 games.
+Ahead of the 2021-22 season, Irving made headlines for his refusal of the COVID-19 vaccination, a multiplier of off-the-court issues already plaguing the superstar.